jewarner57/CodingChallengeCompendium/docs/README.md

 ```

 ### Logging in a user
-> Logging in a user must be done with a POST request with fields: email, password
+* Logging in a user must be done with a POST request with fields: email, password
+  * password: { type: String, select: false },
+  * email: { type: String, required: true },
 ```
 // POST
 /login